 Can I use Veygo to take my test?

 Yes.
 You may be asked to take a copy of your Certificate of Insurance with you, which is available to download as a PDF document within your Veygo account.
 Please login, select "My account" and then "Purchases".
 Important: if you pass your test, the policy will no longer be valid as it only covers provisional licence holders, so you won’t be able to drive home from the test centre.
 You’ll then be able to quote for our Temporary Cover if you continue sharing the car.
 Good luck!

 Can I insure a lease car?

-No problem, we provide cover to private lease cars, when doing a quote, you just need to enter the owner’s details as the person whose name the lease is in.
-However, don't forget the alternative insurance needs to be an annual policy.
+Yes - we provide cover to private lease cars.
+When doing a quote, you just need to enter the owner’s details as the person whose name the lease is in.
+However, don't forget if you are sharing or borrowing someone else's vehicle; the alternative insurance needs to be an annual policy.

 Can I add another driver or car to my policy?

 Another driver or car can’t be added to your existing insurance policy, but you can buy a separate insurance policy for the other driver or car you wish to insure.
 When purchasing for another driver, they’ll need to continue as a new customer and create their own account with an alternative email address.
 Easy.

 Can I insure a car that doesn’t have MOT?